rohankrgupta/rohankrgupta/README.md

 * ✍🏻 A Software Engineer I at JP Morgan Chase & Co.<br/>
 * ✍🏻 Graduated with Distinction being among top 5% in CSE from NIT Durgapur.<br/>
 * ✍🏻 Recipient of the __[Student Grant Award at ICAART 2022, Portugal](https://icaart.scitevents.org/)__ for promising research in artificial intelligence.<br/>
-* ✍🏻 AWS Certified Cloud Practioner  and Recipient of __[AWS Machine Learning Scholarship](https://www.udacity.com/scholarships/aws-machine-learning-scholarship-program)__, conducted by AWS and Udacity.<br/>
+* ✍🏻 AWS Certified Cloud Practioner  and Recipient of __[AWS Machine Learning Scholarship](https://www.udacity.com/scholarships/aws-machine-learning-scholarship-program).<br/>
 * ✍🏻 India finalist in  __[JPMC Code for Good Event](https://careers.jpmorgan.com/us/en/students/programs/code-for-good)__  for the year 2022.<br/>
 * ✍🏻 Technical Content Contributor and Mentor at __[Algozenith](https://maang.in/)__.<br/>
 * ✍🏻 Undergraduate Research Assistant at __[NIT Durgapur](https://nitdgp.ac.in/)__.<br/>